aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ![apply-auto-formatting-to-row-level-aspose-words-java](applying-formatting-to-table-row-and-cell_5.png)

-The following code example demonstrates how to modify the formatting of a table cell.
+The following code example shows how to modify the formatting of a table cell.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyFormattingOnTheCellLevel-ApplyFormattingOnTheCellLevel.java" >}}

-The following code example demonstrates how to set the amount of space (in points) to add to the left/top/right/bottom of the contents of the cell.
+The following code example shows how to set the amount of space (in points) to add to the left/top/right/bottom of the contents of the cell.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyCellPadding-ApplyCellPadding.java" >}}